markgalante/kinetic/README.md

 # kinetic

-kinetic is an open-source exercise-sharing platform for rehabilitaition professionals.
+kinetic is an open-source exercise-sharing platform for rehabilitation professionals.

 The goals of this application are:
 <ul>